nasserhaji/TrustFundManagement/README.md

 - The Solidity programming language for smart contract development.
 - Ethereum for providing the blockchain platform.
 - The open-source community for their contributions and support.

-## Contributing
-I welcome contributions to the TrustFundManagement project!
-If you'd like to contribute, please fork the repository and create a new branch for your changes.
-Once you've made your changes, submit a pull request and I'll review it as soon as possible.

 ## Authors
 - [Abdelnasser Hajihashemabad](https://github.com/hajihashemabad)